 SHAREHOLDER ALERT: Pomerantz Law Firm Reminds Shareholders with Losses on their Investment in NIO, Inc. of Class Action Lawsuit and Upcoming Deadline – NIO

-/EIN News/ -- NEW YORK, Sept.
-21, 2022 (GLOBE NEWSWIRE) -- Pomerantz LLP announces that a class action lawsuit has been filed against NIO, Inc. (“NIO” or the “Company”) (NYSE: NIO) and certain of its officers.
-The class action, filed in the United States District Court for the Southern District of New York, and docketed under 22-cv-07666, is on behalf of a class consisting of all persons and entities other than Defendants that purchased or otherwise acquired NIO securities between August 20, 2020 and July 11, 2022, inclusive (the “Class Period”).
-Plaintiff pursues claims against the Defendants under the Securities Exchange Act of 1934 (the “Exchange Act”).
+NEW YORK, NY / ACCESSWIRE / September 25, 2022 / Pomerantz LLP announces that a class action lawsuit has been filed against NIO, Inc. ("NIO" or the "Company") NIO and certain of its officers.
+The class action, filed in the United States District Court for the Southern District of New York, and docketed under 22-cv-07666, is on behalf of a class consisting of all persons and entities other than Defendants that purchased or otherwise acquired NIO securities between August 20, 2020 and July 11, 2022, inclusive (the "Class Period").
+Plaintiff pursues claims against the Defendants under the Securities Exchange Act of 1934 (the "Exchange Act").

 If you are a shareholder who purchased or otherwise acquired NIO securities during the Class Period, you have until October 24, 2022 to ask the Court to appoint you as Lead Plaintiff for the class.
 A copy of the Complaint can be obtained at www.pomerantzlaw.com.
 To discuss this action, contact Robert S. Willoughby at newaction@pomlaw.com or 888.476.6529 (or 888.4-POMLAW), toll-free, Ext.
 7980.
 Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and the number of shares purchased.